 Drone for Facility Management

-The AIR6 is specially designed to carry different kinds of equipment: Cameras, sensors, research instruments…
+The AIR6 is specifically designed to carry all kind of equipment: cameras, sensors, research instruments…

 Infrared camera module